Wee Jim's Black Eye

 - Portraiture and self-portraiture as major genres throughout the history of art

 - Geometric shapes and patterns that ground the figure and emphasize the focus on form

-- What are your ideas about what is happening in these scenes?
+- What are your ideas about what is happening in this scene?
 What do you see that suggests these ideas?
 The artist has said he starts a painting by drawing an eye, and eventually adding a nose.
 How has the artist pulled your attention toward the eye?
 How has he used geometric patterns to invite you to look closely at Wee Jim?

 - What is your opinion about whether this painting is a portrait of someone or a self-portrait of the artist?
 What objects has the artist included to help you arrive at your opinion?